-At the house, there’s plenty more activity: Paul is in throes of finishing off the back bedroom, Simon and Andy are putting in some woodwork (boxing in pipes, etc), Peter is still working on the worktops, he’s very meticulous.
+At the house, there’s plenty more activity: Paul is finishing off the back bedroom, Simon and Andy are putting in some woodwork (boxing in pipes, etc), Peter is still working on the worktops, he’s very meticulous.

 Paul pointed out a strange object embedded in the wall by the window.
 It’s the end of a piece of cast iron pipe.
 It doesn’t go through the wall and doesn’t look like cable conduit or gas pipe – we wondered what it is.
 In any case, it has to go, as it protrudes from the wall and we need to fill the hole it’s in.
 Paul said he’d bring a saw in, I said it was too thick for a saw and I’d use an angle grinder to cut it off.
 It was surprisingly tough to cut off, lots of sparks and dust.
 Once out, we could have a closer look at it.
 The pipe appears to be made of iron or steel with a brass liner.
 It’s also the end of a right-angle bend, the pipe goes down through the wall.
 Originally, the scullery was directly below this room, I suspect it might have been something mechanical that linked the two rooms (brass bushes were often used to reduce wear on mechanical things), but I’ve no idea what it could be*.

 With the mysterious object out of the way, I got on with painting the new plaster upstairs in the bathroom and hallway.
 I had mixed up just enough paint for the job, a good guess.
 It was fiddly working over the stairs, I could only work in small patches and had to keep moving the ladder.